Jenelle Evans Throws A Tantrum About Filming ‘Teen Mom 2’ With Mom Barbara Evans

 A post shared by Jenelle Evans (@j_evans1219) on

-So much has happened between Jenelle Evans and her mom over the last eight years, and most of it has been caught on camera.
-Barbara Evans alleges that her daughter’s boyfriend is controlling and is sometimes the cause of things that happen between them.
+So much has happened between Jenelle Evans and her mom over the last eight years, most of it caught on camera.
+Barbara Evans alleges that her daughter’s boyfriend is controlling and is sometimes the cause of things that happen between the two.
 Nothing has been shown that would indicate David Eason is controlling of Jenelle or making her do things against her will, but Barbara is insisting that it happens.

-Last summer, things seemed to be going well for the mother-and-daughter duo when they reconnected and spent time together as a family.
+Last summer things seemed to be going well for the mother and daughter duo when they reconnected and spent time together as a family.
 Since Jenelle’s third child was born this past January, her relationship with her mom has been strained at best.
 It was revealed that Barbara was kicked out of the hospital room when Ensley was born.

 Teen Mom 2 will continue filming both Barbara and Jenelle Evans, even if they choose not to film together.
-Things may not be ideal for the mother and daughter, but they both have to work together to figure out what is best for Jace.
+Things may not be ideal for the mother and daughter duo, but they both have to work together to figure out what is best for Jace.
 While Jenelle Evans has come a long way since appearing on 16 & Pregnant, there are still some things that need to be worked out.

 [Featured Image by Frazer Harrison/Getty Images]